Nightmare (Japanese band): Nightmare and Scums (2011–2016)

-Return from hiatus (2020)
+Return from hiatus and NOX:LUX (2020-present)

 After a 4 year hiatus, the band officially resumed activities on February 11, 2020, with its "20th Anniversary SPECIAL LIVE GIANIZM ~Sai Aku~" at Yokohama Arena.
+Their first solo overseas performance in Taiwan was scheduled for March 29, 2020, but was cancelled due to the COVID-19 pandemic.

 On October 7, 2020, they released their first single in 4 years, titled "ink".